Coin Community Family of Web Sites

 37 Posts

-Posted 05/01/2023 2:03 pm Show Profile Bookmark this topic Add MadDawgMaverick to your friends list Get a Link to this Message
+Posted 05/01/2023 2:03 pm Show Profile Bookmark this topic Add MadDawgMaverick to your friends list Get a Link to this Message Number of Subscribers

 Not a collector of Chinese currency, but would like some opinions on condition / grade.
 Closest thing in age that I own, in which to compare, is a 1787 Fugio graded AU55.
 So I am definitely out of my area of expertise.
 Is it genuine?
-Hard to even compare with other coins on eBay since they are in terrible shape or heavily cleaned.
+Hard to even compare with other coins on ebay since they are in terrible shape or heavily cleaned.

 This has been sitting in a safety deposit box for the last 20+ years (long story.)
 I also was unable to match it to anything in the Hartill book.